paragon1234/MPC-Controller/README.md

 **Model Errors**:

+## 3. Implementation

+Ipopt is the tool we'll be using to optimize the control inputs [δ1,a1,...,δN−1,aN−1][\delta_1, a_1, ..., \delta_{N-1}, a_{N-1}][δ1​,a1​,...,δN−1​,aN−1​].
+It's able to find locally optimal values (non-linear problem!) while keeping the constraints set directly to the actuators and the constraints defined by the vehicle model.
+Ipopt requires we give it the jacobians and hessians directly - it does not compute them for us.
+Hence, we need to either manually compute them or have a library do this for us.
+Luckily, there is a library called CppAD which does exactly this.

 Errors: cross track error (_cte_) and _ψ_ error (_eψ_) were used to build the cost function for the MPC.
 They could be updated on a new time step using the following equations:

 ![Erroers update model](readme_img/eq2.png)